 DA Externship Performance Evaluation - Once submitted, the form will be sent directly to Professor Poehls and you will receive a copy.

 Faculty Advisor: Susan Poehls

-If you were unable to attend the information session, please click here for videotape.
+If you were unable to attend the mandatory Zoom informational session on March 23, 2022, please click here to view the video.